ngtcp2/nghttp3/doc/source/qpack-howto.rst

 `nghttp3_qpack_decoder_read_request` returns the number of bytes read.
 When a header field is emitted, it might read data partially.
-Applciation has to call the function repeatedly by adjusting the poitner to data and its length until the function consumes all data or :macro:`NGHTTP3_QPACK_DECODE_FLAG_BLOCKED` is set in *\*pflags*.
+Applciation has to call the function repeatedly by adjusting the pointer to data and its length until the function consumes all data or :macro:`NGHTTP3_QPACK_DECODE_FLAG_BLOCKED` is set in *\*pflags*.

 If *nv* is assigned, its :member:`nv->name <nghttp3_qpack_nv.name>`